cthereallecter/ErgaMauter/README.md

 ![Terraria](https://img.shields.io/badge/terraria-1.4.4.9-green)

 ## Overview
 Erga Mauter Trials is a content expansion mod for Terraria that introduces new weapons, accessories, and challenges to enhance your gameplay experience.
-The mod is currently in early development (v0.1.0.0) and more features will be added in future updates.
+The mod is currently in early development and more features will be added in future updates.

 ## Features
 - **New Weapons**:
+  - **Elemental Staff**: Fire and Ice living in harmony
   - **Flaming Fury**: A fiery sword that sets enemies ablaze
   - **Amethyst Rift Blade**: A powerful blade that causes bleeding

 - **New Accessories**:
-  - **Studded Honeycomb**: Provides a significant defense boost
+  - **Studded Bee Plate**: Provides a significant defense boost

 ## Installation
 1. Make sure you have [tModLoader](https://store.steampowered.com/app/1281930/tModLoader/) installed (compatible with v2025.3.3.1)